SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

     imagePullSecret: name: <DOCKER_SECRET>

-    public container registry: Create a dummy secret and replace the value of <DOCKER_SECRET> with the created secret name.

 **Note:** Make sure that you deploy the mock server to the same namespace where the Kyma application have been deployed.

-6. Find all values for <RELEASE_NAME_OF_KYMAAPP> and replace all with the release name of deployed CAP application.
+6. Find all values for <RELEASE_NAME_OF_KYMAAPP> and replace all with the release name of CAP application deployed in previous steps.

 7. Run the following command to deploy your application:

-    ```shell
+    ```
     helm upgrade --install <RELEASE_NAME> ./chart -n <NAMESPACE>
     ```